pubbelfiesch/SAHS/part_1.md

 # Step 3: Fixed Ip and SSH access
 Until now you probably connected the server hardware to a monitor/TV, and are uncomfortably halfway sitting and standing somewhere.
 Lets fix that.
 ## Assign fixed ip
+There are two easy ways to accomplish it: Change the configuration within your switch/router to always give the same ip, or change the network discovery mode of the server, e.g. by modifying `/etc/network/interfaces`.
+I had bad luck with losing my `ìnterfaces`configuration during upgrades, so i will describe only the first approach here:
-I logged into my router (Fritz!Box), navigated to "heimnetz"->"netwerk", selected the server based on its ip from the list, clicked edit, and assigned a fixed ip (192.167.167.XXX) While you are in your FritzBox interface, make sure to enable 1GB/s speeds under "Netzwerkeinstellungen"->"Lan-Einstellungen".
-Alternatively, advanced users can set an ip within the linux in /etc/network/interfaces.
+Log into your router or switch (in my case it's a Fritz!Box), navigate to "heimnetz"->"netwerk", select the server based on its ip from the list, click edit, and assign a fixed ip (192.167.167.XXX).
+While you are in your FritzBox interface, make sure to enable 1GB/s speeds under "Netzwerkeinstellungen"->"Lan-Einstellungen".
 ## SSH
 SSH lets you connect remotely to the terminal of the server. on a Windows/macOs/linux device, open a commandline / terminal, and type
 ```